| Copyright | (c) Christopher Chalmers |

 versatile parser for 1D, 2D and 3D stencils.
 The parsing is similar

-, which means ignore this
+to dense but stencil also supports _, which means ignore this

 element.
 Also, stencils should have an odd length in all dimensions

-so there is always a center element (which is used as zero
+so there is always a center element (which is used as zero).

 Examples